 Your heart pounds.
 Your stomach is in knots.
 You break out into a sweat: You’re panicked.
 But the good news is that sometimes that panic is actually good for you.
-How can you tell the difference?
+How can you tell the difference between good versus bad panic when it comes to copywriting and what are the techniques to fight copywriting panic?

 For what it’s worth, this definitely will get better with time.
 But, beyond that, I want to dig a little deeper into the panic—because it may not be something you want to get rid of.